OpenCAPI/oc-utils/README.md

 Scripts:

-* **oc-flash-script.sh primary.bin secondary.bin:** Write binary files to FLASH.
+* **oc-flash-script.sh primary.bin secondary.bin:** Write binary files to FLASH and reloads the FPGA with this binary.
 You can select which card will be flashed according to the OpenCAPI card connection node.
-* **oc-reload.sh:** Reload the image from FLASH to FPGA core which is usually the next step of oc-flash-script
+* **oc-reload.sh:** Reload the image from FLASH to FPGA core.
+Note this is the last step of oc-flash-script process.
 * **oc-reset.sh:** Reset one CARD as you select (Sent reset signal to FPGA).
 You should be aware that this is only a reset operation for a specific OpenCAPI card.
-* **oc-list-cards.sh:** List the card programming information.
+* **oc-list-cards.sh:** List the recorded card programming information (might not be accurate if cards have been physically exchanged).

 Add "-h" to get more options for above scripts.